kristelfung/bullet-journal/about.md

 edit: true
 image: /images/about.svg
 ---
 Hi people!
 I'm Kristel.
 I am currently 18 years old, and I just graduated from Hong Kong International School.
-I am majoring in computer science at NYU's Tandon School of Engineering, graduating in 2022 (or maybe 2021, still deciding).
+I am majoring in computer science and math at New York University, graduating in 2022.

 As you can probably tell, I like drawing.
 I started bullet journalling my second semester of senior year, and I thoroughly enjoyed it!
 I bought a Moleskine notebook but I really regret that decision because their paper is thinner than rice paper and the ink ghosts badly.
 I do not recommend.
 All my drawings on this site were done on scrap paper, taken a photo of then traced over in Adobe Illustrator.
 Which is kind of a lot of work, but I enjoy it and I had a lot of free time this summer.